 The customer takt (or takt time) is one of the fundamentals for determining the speed of a production system.
-It represents the average demand of the customer during a time period.
+It represents the available time divided by the average demand of the customer during that time.
+Effectively this is the average time between the order of one item.
 Whenever you design a new production system or change an existing system, one of the early data inputs you need is the customer takt.
 While the customer takt can be simply calculated by dividing the demand by the time available for production, there are many more details needed to understand it fully.

 Why do we need Takt Time?